 The Company requests a meeting with an investor to discuss a planned change in their long-term incentive metric.
 The Company is planning to move away from return on capital and instead use revenue growth to determine LTIP payouts.
 The investor is interested to know what other companies in the peer group are using and whether or not there is a difference in how those companies perform.

 Using the Metric Prevalence function, the investor can quickly see how many of the company’s peers are using revenue in their long term plan, also going further to test how strong the correlation is between revenue growth and TSR using the Financial Metrics Correlation Analysis function.
-Finally, using the Long-Term Incentive Plan Effectiveness function, the investor can see at a glance the TSR performance of companies using revenue in their LTI plan, compared to those who use other metrics.
+Finally, using the Long-Term Incentive Plan Effectiveness function, the investor can see at a glance the TSR performance of companies using revenue in their LTI plan.

 For the past two years, the Company’s incentive plan payouts have been above target, reflecting above expected performance on net income and cash flow.
 But TSR over the same period has significantly lagged the peer group.
 Because of this “pay for performance disconnect,” investors and proxy advisory firms are critical of the pay design, and the company is at risk of losing its Say on Pay vote.